 Principal Investigator (PI): Michael Kobrick, NASA's Jet Propulsion Laboratory

 Measurements of the Earth's topography are one of the most fundamental data sources in Earth science.
 A major advance for topographic mapping was taken with the flight of the Shuttle Radar Topography Mission (SRTM), a joint project of NASA, the Deutsches Zentrum für Luft- und Raumfahrt e.V.
-(DLR) and Agenzia Spaziale Italiana (A.S.I.) space agencies, and the National Geospatial-Intelligence Agency, to use radar interferometry to map all the planet's topography between ±60° latitude.
+(German) and Agenzia Spaziale Italiana (Italian) space agencies, and the National Geospatial-Intelligence Agency, to use radar interferometry to map all the planet's topography between ±60° latitude.

 The data have been transformed into digital elevation models (DEMs), which are now available to the public through NASA's Land Processes Distributed Active Archive Center (LP DAAC) at the U.S. Geological Survey Earth Resources Observation Systems Center.
 SRTM topography has become the most popular data set distributed by EDC, with the number of data downloads far exceeding any other remotely sensed data.
 Since no subsequent global mapping projects are currently planned the SRTM data will remain as the 'definitive' topographic data set for decades to come.